MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-model-management-and-deployment.md

 - [Azure Machine Learning data assets](how-to-create-register-datasets.md) help you track, profile, and version data.
 - [Model interpretability](how-to-machine-learning-interpretability.md) allows you to explain your models, meet regulatory compliance, and understand how models arrive at a result for a given input.
 - Azure Machine Learning job history stores a snapshot of the code, data, and computes used to train a model.
-- The [Azure Machine Learning model registry](how-to-manage-models.md?tabs=use-local#create-a-model-in-the-model-registry) captures all the metadata associated with your model.
+- [Azure Machine Learning model registration](how-to-manage-models.md?tabs=use-local#create-a-model-in-the-model-registry) captures all the metadata associated with your model.
 For example, which experiment trained the model, where the model is being deployed, and whether the model deployments are healthy.
 - [Integration with Azure](how-to-use-event-grid.md) lets you act on events in the machine learning lifecycle, such as model registration, deployment, data drift, and training job events.

 Some information on models and data assets is automatically captured, but you can add more information by using *tags*.
-When you look for registered models and data assets in your workspace, you can use tags as a filter.
+When you look for registered models and data assets in your workspace, you can use tags as filters.

 >[!NOTE]
 >When you use the **Tags** in the **Filter by** option on the **Models** page of Azure Machine Learning studio, be sure to use `TagName=TagValue` without spaces rather than `TagName : TagValue`.